Ohio Disability Benefits

 There are multiple stages of approving and denying disability claims in Ohio.
 Ohio citizens may appeal their SSDA denial at any stage, but the appeals process will be slightly different depending on the stage.

 Either you or a disability lawyer can file an appeal for you.
-A Social Security disability lawyer can help navigate the process, which can sometimes be confusing and overwhelming.
+A Social Security disability lawyer can provide legal help to navigate the process, which can sometimes be confusing and overwhelming.
 If appealing yourself, you may file your appeal online or by mailing the information to the address listed on your paperwork, which will likely be your closest Ohio Social Security office.
 You can find the addresses for local offices below.

 Appeals begin with a reconsideration review by an administrative law judge, followed by the Appeals Council and a federal court review as the appeal continues through the process.